 It is important that you choose the best Personal Training course.
 For this reason, we have developed a complete comparison checklist to help you find the right Personal Training course and provider for you.
 We have compared the top UK personal training courses providers.

-To fully qualify as a Personal Trainer you would also need a Level 3 Personal Training Qualification which is recognised by CIMSPA.
+To fully qualify as a Personal Trainer you would also need a Level 3 Personal Training Qualification recognised by CIMSPA.
 These may be known as:

 Self-employed Personal Trainers can either pay rent to a gym to work in their space, or they may have their own personal training studio.
 Some also choose to train in public spaces or could go to their client’s homes to train.

-Personal trainers, of course, require customers, and although raising your profile through social media is a wonderful place to start, you’ll likely need to be more active if you want to attract new ones.
+Personal Trainers, of course, require customers.
+Although raising your profile through social media is a wonderful place to start, you’ll likely need to be more active if you want to attract new ones.

 In this page you'll learn what options you have when starting a personal training and fitness career.

 As more and more people seek to reap the amazing benefits of a healthy and active lifestyle, personal trainers and fitness instructors are in ever-growing demand.